-Below are descriptions of my three major research projects.
+Below are descriptions of my three major research projects and links to publications.

 Creating Learning Networks for Improved Care

 If you are a participant in the Learning Networks study, please visit the LN Transformation Study page for more information.

 Healthcare delivery reform is a pressing issue in the United States.
 Some of the most urgent needs include increasing transparency in healthcare costs, improving care quality and access, and accelerating the pace of quality improvement research and point-of-care implementation of research findings.
 One novel approach to addressing these challenges is the establishment of Learning Networks as a mechanism of achieving Learning Health Systems.
 In a Learning Network, providers, patients, families, health system administrators and researchers work together to improve outcomes by collaborating on quality improvement and clinical research projects.
 The results of clinical research can lead to targeted, effective treatments, lowering long-term cost and improving health outcomes.
 Preliminary research[i] has demonstrated that Learning Networks are an example of successful healthcare delivery reform.

 However, not much is yet known about the process of taking existing healthcare systems and changing them into Learning Networks.
 Existing research[ii] points to the complexity of this process, but without greater understanding of the organizational, cultural and structural transformations of healthcare systems into Learning Networks, our ability to scale this process will be hindered.